danielperna84/custom_homematic/README.md

 ### Fixing RSSI values
 See this [explanation](https://github.com/danielperna84/hahomematic/blob/devel/docs/rssi_fix.md) how the RSSI values are fixed.

+### Changing the default platform for some parameters

+#### HmIP-eTRv* / LEVEL, number to sensor entity

+The `LEVEL` parameter of the HmIP-eTRV can be written, i.e. this parameter is created as a __number__ entity and the valve can be moved to any position.
+However, this __manual position__ is reversed shortly thereafter by the device's internal control logic, causing the valve to return to its original position almost immediately.
+Since the internal control logic of the device can neither be bypassed nor deactivated, manual control of the valve opening degree is not useful.
+The `LEVEL` parameter is therefore created as a sensor, and thus also supports long-term statistics.

+If you need the `LEVEL` parameter as number entity, then this can be done by using the [unignore](https://github.com/danielperna84/custom_homematic#unignore-device-parameters) feature by adding LEVEL to the file.

 ### Pressing buttons via automation

 It is possible to press buttons of devices from Home Assistant.
 A common usecase is to press a virtual button of your CCU, which on the CCU is configured to perform a specific action.
 For this you can use the `homematicip_local.set_device_value` service.
 In YAML-mode the service call to press button `3` on a CCU could look like this: